budzillajapan-del/FreeRiichiMahjong/privacy.md

 ### Local network (LAN) multiplayer

-If you use the **Local Network** feature, Free Riichi Mahjong announces itself on your local Wi-Fi via Bonjour (`_mahjong-trainer._tcp`) so other people running the app on the same network can find your game.
+If you use the **Local Network** feature, Riichi Mahjong Academy announces itself on your local Wi-Fi via Bonjour (`_mahjong-trainer._tcp`) so other people running the app on the same network can find your game.
 Game data is exchanged directly between systems on your network — no servers are involved, and nothing